cloudcodger/showcase/README.md

 pyenv install 3.12
 pyenv virtualenv 3.12 venv12
 pyenv activate venv12 # This can be put in ~/.zshrc as well, if desired

-# cd to this directory
+cd ${REPO_DIR}
 pip3 install -r python-requirements.txt
-ansible-galaxy collection install community.general==9.5.0 # may not need ansible-galaxy collection install -r requirements.yml ansible-galaxy role install -r requirements.yml
+ansible-galaxy collection install community.general==9.5.0 # may not need ansible-galaxy collection install -r requirements.yml
 ```

 # Ansible Inventory from Proxmox VE

+## Inventory Source

+The inventory for the showcase has been [organized into a directory](https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html#organizing-inventory-in-a-directory).
+This provides the ability to combine dynamic and static inventory sources.

+## Dynamic Proxmox Inventory

 The playbooks in this repository take advantage of a [Proxmox inventory source](https://docs.ansible.com/ansible/latest/collections/community/general/proxmox_inventory.html) to dynamically build the inventory from the PVE cluster.

-## Inventory Source Configuration File

-The `lab.inventory.proxmox.yml` file is the source configuration file used for this showcase.
-The file name ends with `.proxmox.yml` as required in the above link.
+The `lab/inventory.proxmox.yml` file name ends with `.proxmox.yml` as required in the above link.

-When the cluster is first created, the `url: https://192.168.6.251:8006/` will use a self signed certificate and `validate_certs: false` must be set for it to work.
+When the cluster is first created, the `url: https://192.168.6.251:8006/` will use a self signed certificate and `validate_certs: false` must be set for it to work, unless you first configure SSL certificates with something like [Let's Encrypt](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#sysadmin_certs_get_trusted_acme_cert).

-The settings configured will create an Ansible group for each tag on the LXC containers and VMs.
+The `keyed_groups:` section will create an Ansible group for each tag on the CTs and VMs.
 This allows a playbook to create a set of VM with a specific tag that a subsequent playbook can reference in the `hosts:` line, so it will only run on the desired set of hosts and not all the hosts in the PVE cluster.
+The `compose:` section will set `ansible_host` to the IP address of the guest machine, but cannot get the IP address of a VM using DHCP.
+This is where the static inventory files are needed.

 Also notice that the `token_secret` is read from the file `~/.pve_tokens/lab-s1m0ne-pve-ansible.token`.
 The correct token must be located in this file and is created the first time the `pve.yml` playbook is run.
 When using multiple Ansible control nodes with this repository, keeping a copy of this token updated across all the control nodes is outside the scope of this readme.
 If you loose the token, it can be recreated by using the PVE UI to delete the API token and running the `pve.yml` playbook again to create a new one.